dmbates/Wordlegames.jl/README.md

 The expected size of the target pool, after this guess is scored, is a little over 61.
 The actual score in this game, represented as `🟨🟫🟫🟨🟨` as colored tiles or `[1,0,0,1,1]` as digits, indicates that  `r`, `s` and `e` are in the target but not in the guessed positions and `a` and `i` do not occur in the target.

+(This package uses the Unicode character `U+F7EB`, the `:large_brown_square:` emoji, `🟫`, instead of a gray square for the "didn't match" tile - using a "traffic lights" motif.
+Also, it is surprisingly difficult to get a consistent-width black or gray square symbol in many fonts.)

 There are only 18 of the 2315 possible targets that would have given this score.
 Of these 18 targets the guess that will do the best job of spreading out the distribution of scores is `"shrew"`.